Dates: 2016 – 2021

 In the video below, lead researcher Dan Tucker talks about the project.

-The Myanmar Pig Partnership is funded under the Zoonoses in Emerging Livestock Systems (ZELS) initiative.
+The Myanmar Pig Partnership was funded under the Zoonoses and Emerging Livestock Systems (ZELS) initiative.

-The Partnership – fully entitled ‘An integrated management-based approach for surveillance and control of zoonoses in emerging livestock systems: Myanmar Pig Partnership’ – is led by the University of Cambridge.
-It will run for five years from 2016.
+The Partnership – fully entitled ‘An integrated management-based approach for surveillance and control of zoonoses in emerging livestock systems: Myanmar Pig Partnership’ – was led by the University of Cambridge.
+It started work in 2016.

 - Read our Medium story highlighting the crucial capacity-building work at the heart of our research project: Keeping pigs and people healthy in Myanmar